 3. Merrick Limited Ingredient Diet

-- Merrick Limited Ingredient dog food recipes are ideal for dogs with food sensitivities and...
+- Limited ingredient dog food specially formulated for dogs with food sensitivities or allergies

 If you want to limit the number of ingredients your dog ingests with each bowl of food, this recipe can help.

 The primary foods used to make it are lamb, lamb meal, peas, and potatoes.
 That makes it a good choice for dogs with sensitive tummies (although as we’ve noted, potatoes can cause gas).